katiehuangx/8-Week-SQL-Challenge/Case Study #4 - Data Bank/B. Customer Transactions.md

 **4. What is the closing balance for each customer at the end of the month?
 Also show the change in balance each month in the same table output.**

-This is a particularly difficult question - with probably the most CTEs I have in a single query!
-5 CTEs!
+This is a particularly difficult question - with probably the most CTEs I have in a single query - there are 5 CTEs!

-I'm quite sure there's a shorter way to write the syntax, but I decided to create separate tables and combine them to understand them better.
+I'm quite sure there's a shorter way to write the syntax, but I decided that this is the best way as it allows me to build on my results on the previous tables.
+Take your time and run the table CTE by CTE to see the full picture.

 ````sql
 -- CTE 1 - To identify transaction amount as an inflow (+) or outflow (-)